redradix/kontainer/README.md

 * Stop having lots of `require` calls at top of every file
 * Stop writing relative paths like `../../../lib` and still enjoy a nice folder structure
 * Being able to swap the implementation of one module without touching any of the files using it
-* Being able to change/mock dependencies for testing purposes
+* Being able to mock dependencies for testing purposes in an easy way

 # How it works
 Ideally you will have a single file containing all your module registrations.
 Probably you'll have one for each environment.
 Then, whenever you need a module (with all its dependencies nicely injected for you), you will get it from the container (API below).